Courtesy of Christine Brown/Instagram

 “It really just comes down to, in order to do anything with it, it has to be paid off,” she noted before referring to the family drama following Christine and Kody’s split.
 “I don’t even know.
 Honestly, the property is the furthest thing from my mind.
 Like, there’s a lot of family stuff that needs to be worked out.”

-According to property tax records obtained by In Touch, Kody and his fourth wife, Robyn Brown, owe $6,711.77 in total for the year 2022 for four of the six parcels on the Flagstaff, Arizona, property as of January 2023.
+According to property tax records obtained by In Touch, Kody and his fourth wife, Robyn, owe $6,711.77 in total for the year 2022 for four of the six parcels on the Flagstaff, Arizona, property as of January 2023.

-Kody and Robyn has already paid off half of the property taxes for three of the parcels.
-The payments for those parcels are not counted as late or delinquent until June 2023.
+Kody and Robyn had already paid off half of the property taxes for three of the parcels, while the payments for those parcels were not counted as late or delinquent until June 2023.

-However, there is one parcel they own is currently delinquent because no taxes were paid on the property in 2022.
-The portion of the land — which they owe $2351.62 for — is currently accruing interest and is considered late.
+However, there is one parcel they own that was considered delinquent because no taxes were paid on the property in 2022.
+The portion of the land — for which they owe $2,351.62 — was accruing interest and considered late.